Information Technology Schools in Michigan

 Most Popular Information Technology Programs in MI

-Students enjoy a student to faculty ratio of 17 to 1.
-Of all the teachers who work at the school, 63% are considered full time.
-Seeking financial aid?
-At this school, 89% of students receive it.
+Grads earn an average early-career salary of $36,000 after earning their degree at this institution.
+Students enjoy a student to faculty ratio of 19 to 1.
+Of all the teachers who work at the school, 51% are considered full time.

 Information Technology Careers in MI